selbieh/django-freelacer-website/README.md

-you ca also check it deployed i heruko :
+you can also check it deployed i heruko :

 https://django-freelancer-web.herokuapp.com/